LarryMarzanJr/MC_for_BOD_visit/README.md

 ## Purpose

 These scripts were created to ensure a professional, engaging, and well-organized event that maintains the high standards expected at SMBC Indonesia while facilitating meaningful interaction between leadership and employees.
 The dual-language approach ensures accessibility for diverse audiences while maintaining cultural authenticity.

+## Status

+All required MC scripts and documentation have been completed and are ready for the Town Hall event.